ASCIA PCC Allergen immunotherapy 2019153.65 KB

 Immunotherapy has been given by injection for more than 100 years and many studies prove that it is effective.
-A number of studies published in the last 5 years have shown that very high dose sublingual immunotherapy (SLIT), where allergen extracts (tablets, sprays or drops) are retained under the tongue for a few minutes, then swallowed, can also be effective.
+A number of studies published in the last five years have shown that very high dose sublingual immunotherapy (SLIT), where allergen extracts (tablets, sprays or drops) are retained under the tongue for a few minutes, then swallowed, can also be effective.
 SLIT has a longer history of use in Europe than in Australia and New Zealand, where it is used more commonly than injected immunotherapy.

 The allergen extracts currently available in Australia and New Zealand for oral and injected therapy are very potent, and are NOT the extremely weak and ineffective extracts used by some medical practitioners ten or more years ago.

 Allergy injections start with a very low dose.
 A small needle is used which may be uncomfortable, but not very painful.
 The dose is gradually increased on a regular (usually weekly) basis, until an effective (maintenance) dose is reached.
 This usually takes three to six months.
 This dose may vary between patients, depending on the degree of sensitivity.

 Once the maintenance dose is reached, injections are administered less often, usually monthly, although still on a regular basis.
 Immunotherapy injections should always be administered in a medical facility under medical supervision.
 You should stay at the medical facility for the time recommended by the clinical immunology/allergy specialist (30-45 minutes) after the immunotherapy injection has been given.

 Side effects of immunotherapy injections

 Some patients develop a localised swelling at the site of the injection.
 This can be treated with non-sedating oral antihistamines or ice packs and if painful, Paracetamol.
 If the swelling is significant, your doctor may need to reduce the next dose.

 More severe reactions (such as anaphylaxis) are uncommon, however predicting who might have the serious reactions is difficult.
 Patients are normally advised to:

 - Remain in their doctor's surgery for at least 30 minutes after injection.